 - Jury awards will be given out to several films throughout the fest.
 Last year’s winners were given a featured spot on Kinoscope.org as part of its LDFF Spotlight along with an annual membership to Mubi.
 Prizes for this year's festival will be announced in the coming months.

 - A group of filmmakers will be selected as "semi-finalists," their work may not screen during the festival but will receive festival laurels as well as opportunities in the filmmaking community.

 - All semi-finalists and filmmakers selected to screen during the festival will be connected to an online community of their peers.

 - Festival laurels will be provided for all official selections and semi-finalists.

 - The filmmaker has read and understood the rules and regulations and to the best of their knowledge, all statements are true.
-The filmmaker is duly authorized to submit this film to Long Distance Film Fest.
+The filmmaker is duly authorized to submit this film to Long Distance Film Festival.

-- Submissions must be in english or have english subtitles.
+- Submissions must be in English or have English subtitles.

 - There are no premiere requirements.